The First Women´s Anti-Terror Platform. Women Know How!

 SAVE focuses on all forms of violent extremism, regardless of religious, political, ethnic, or social affiliation.

 Please click here to read more about the first global SAVE conference and the SAVE declaration.

 -- Mothers for Change! - An applied research project--

 Mothers for Change! takes an innovative, horizontal approach to studying the process of deradicalization by taking full advantage of women’s role in the family and in society.
 Women are strategically positioned at the center of the family, where they are the first to recognize resignation and anger in their children.
 They build an ideal early-warning system when their sons, daughters, or husbands travel down the wrong path.
 Just as terrorist organizations are able to exploit latent activist energies in youth, the project seeks to identify and unlock mothers’ directive capabilities at the heart of the family.
 To read more about this project, click here.

 -- Mothers MOVE! campaign --

-Alongside the Mothers for Change! research project, SAVE is creating mothers' groups in several countries who will take part in an integrated income-generation and anti-extremism training.
+Alongside the Mothers for Change! research project, SAVE creates mothers' groups in several countries who take part in an anti-extremism training.
+Mothers' groups have already been established in Tajikistan and India.
 This project allows women to bring an economic contribution to their households, increasing their influence in their families and societies.
 At the same time it trains women to recognize the early warning signals of radicalization or violent tendencies, allowing them to become agents for a more peaceful culture.
 More information here.